 Here’s the scenario:

-You work at a warehouse operation that manufactures consumer goods.
-You’ve recently noticed that foot injuries are by far the most common type of recordable injury across all departments.
-To reduce your site’s TRIR, you’ve decided to tackle the rate of foot injuries.
+You work in a warehouse that manufactures consumer goods.
+Lately, you’ve observed that foot injuries are the most common type of recordable injury across all departments.
+Therefore, to lower your site’s Total Recordable Incident Rate (TRIR), you’ve decided to focus on reducing the number of foot injuries.

-Reduce foot-related safety incidents with a safety shoe voucher program, reducing the site’s TRIR to 3.0 by the end of the year.
+First, reduce foot-related safety incidents by launching a safety shoe voucher program.
+Next, set a clear target: lower the site’s TRIR to 3.0 by the end of the year.
+Finally, analyze specific incidents that contributed to the current injury rate to guide your improvements.

 Step 2: Assess the current state.